-Rain gardens help reduce sewer overflows and water pollution by absorbing stormwater runoff from hard surfaces into the ground naturally.
+Rain gardens can help reduce the risk of sewer overflows and water pollution by naturally absorbing stormwater runoff from hard surfaces into the ground.
 Since 2006, the Milwaukee Metropolitan Sewerage District (MMSD) and Agrecol Native Seed and Plant Nursery have offered a rain garden plant sale to customers within MMSD’s service area.
-Plants are provided at a reduced price; up to a 50% discount compared to retail prices.
-In addition, to the plant sale, MMSD is offering a FREE rain garden webinar with gardening expert, Melinda Myers, and design workshops where you can learn about rain gardens, plant selection, and plant care.
+Plants are provided at a reduced price, up to a 50% discount compared to retail prices.
+In addition, to the plant sale, MMSD offers FREE rain garden webinars with gardening expert Melinda Myers and a design workshop where you can learn about rain gardens, plant selection, and plant care.

-Come to one of our FREE virtual rain garden workshops on Saturday, March 13th from 10:00 AM to 11:30 AM or Tuesday, March 23rd from 10:00 AM to 11:30 AM.
-The workshop will focus on how to design and build a rain garden, how to select plants, and how your rain garden can help protect Lake Michigan.
+Come to one of our FREE virtual rain garden webinars listed below.
+The webinars will focus on designing and building a rain garden, selecting plants, and how your rain garden can help protect Lake Michigan.
 At the workshop, gardening experts will be on hand to discuss design tips and assist you with creating your rain garden.
-This is a FREE workshop, but you must register and spots are limited.
+The webinars are FREE, but registration is required, and spots are limited.

-To receive future notifications on MMSD plant sales and workshops, sign up for our Fresh Coast News email list.
+To receive future notifications on MMSD plant sales, webinars, and workshops, sign up for our Fresh Coast News email newsletter.

-Rain gardens help reduce water pollution by collecting rain mainly from roofs, driveways, or other hard surfaces, and absorbing the water into the ground naturally.
-They are typically planted with wildflowers or native plants that have deep roots, which help to soak up more water.
-They can be placed near downspouts on homes (although away from building foundations and sewer laterals), and offer many benefits including:
+Rain gardens help reduce water pollution by collecting rain from roofs, driveways, or other hard surfaces and naturally absorb water into the ground.
+They are typically planted with wildflowers or native plants with deep roots, which help to soak up more water.
+They can be placed near downspouts on homes (although away from building foundations and sewer laterals) and offer many benefits, including: